mostertg/fds/src/03_queues.md

-## 3.4.3 LJNP trees revisited
+### LJNP trees revisited

 Our original use of Braun trees to improve the index operation for sequences was reminiscent of arrays.
 We can reverse the thinking and try to use an array to store a binary tree.
 If we use the Braun tree numbering, it’s a bit awkward to navigate.
 To compute the children of the element at index $i$, we have to add the digits 1 and 2 to the left of the bijective binary representation of $i$.
 But the numbering we first used (with contiguous numbers as we move across a level, using a left-justified near-perfect or LJNP binary tree) adds the digits at the right, which is easier to compute.
 The children of the element at index $i$ are at indices $2i+1$ and $2i+2$, and the parent is at index $\lfloor (n−1)/2 \rfloor$ .
 We also maintain the size of the heap in a separate mutable variable.

 Of course, we cannot easily swap subtrees in the array representation, so the algorithms look different (and tend to be expressed in terms of loops, rather than recursion).
 Insertion into an array-based heap is done by storing the new element in the first unused position in the array and then restoring the heap property by repeatedly comparing with its parent and swapping them if necessary.
 Deletion of the minimum is done by swapping the element of index 0 with the element of size $n−1$ (where $n$ is the size before deletion) and then restoring the heap property by repeatedly comparing it with its children and swapping with the smaller one.
 If the minimum is repeatedly deleted in this fashion (decrementing the maintained size of the heap each time), then the removed elements accumulate in nonincreasing order in the portion of the array unused by the heap.
 When the heap reaches size zero, the array is sorted.
 This is known as `heapsort` (Williams 1964).
 It is an in-place $O(n\ log\ n)$ array-based sort that requires only constant additional storage, and no recursion (despite this, `mergesort` is often preferable).

 The "swapping down" process described in the last paragraph can also be used to `heapify` $n$ elements by putting them in an arbitrary order in the array and then applying the process on each element from index $n−1$ down to 0.
 This idea is due to Robert Floyd, from 1964.
-For the same reason as with Braun heaps, the cost is $O(n)$
+For the same reason as with Braun heaps, the cost is $O(n)$.

-.

 **Exercise 28**: Write code for array-based heap operations, `heapsort`, and `heapify` in your favourite imperative language, or try it in OCaml. $\blacksquare$